billyxs/notes.md/vim/CHEAT_SHEET.md

 o " add new line below and change to insert mode
 O " add new line above and change to insert mode

+C   " delete to the end of the line de  " delete to the end of the word dE  " delete to beginning of next word dw  " delete to beginning of next word dis " delete inside sentence das " delete around sentence dip " delete inside paragraph dap " delete around paragraph dab " delete around braces daB " delete around curly braces

 ^a  " increment a number
 ^x  " decrement a number
 g^a " with a column selection, increment all numbers to be 1+ the number above

 80i= " insert 80 equal signs
 z=   " spell check: must enable spell check first :set spell